-Your submissions will be reviewed by a program committee consisting of OpenStreetMap community members from various parts of the world.
+Your submissions will be reviewed by a programme committee consisting of OpenStreetMap community members from various parts of the world.

-We hope this detailed “Call for Presentations” helps to increase the transparency of our program selection process.
+We hope this detailed “Call for Presentations” helps to increase the transparency of our programme selection process.
 Questions are welcome.
 You can reach us at the following email address: firstname.lastname@example.org.

 Please submit your presentation proposal to our submission form.

 The SotM 2022 Programme Committee, 14 March 2022